 Then I’ll create a meta description for the post.

 And…after I run a few edits and check grammar and spelling, I’m done.
-You can check out the published version here.

 Write and Use Keywords Your Way